-We recommend familiarizing yourself with the contents of this manual before using your camper.
-This Owner's Manual should provide helpful information to ensure your maximum enjoyment with your truck camper.
+We recommend familiarizing yourself with the contents of this manual before using your trailer.
+This Owner's Manual should provide helpful information to ensure your maximum enjoyment with your travel trailer.
 For the most current product information and changes, please visit our website at www.travelliterv.com or contact your local TLRV dealer.
-Travel Lite, Inc. reserves the right to discontinue or change specifications at any time without notice and without incurring any obligation whatsoever.
-All weights, fuel, liquid capacities, and dimensions are approximate.

-Travel Lite, Inc. manufactures multiple product levels of truck campers.
 Some equipment and features shown in this manual may be optional or not available on some models.
 Photographs or illustrations in this manual are representative of function and may not be specific in their depiction of actual equipment, fabrics, interior or exterior décor, or design options as installed on or in your camper.